Simple strategies versus optimal schedules in multi-agent patrolling: Interval patrolling

-Using the above lemmas, we obtain an algorithm that solves the Fence Patrolling Problem with arbitrarily high precision in the following sense.

-\begin{theorem} There exists an algorithm that, given $v _1$, \ldots, $v _k$, $T$ and $\varepsilon > 0$, finds a schedule that patrols a fence of length at least $1 - \varepsilon$ times the length of the fence patrolled by the same agents using any schedule. \end{theorem}

-\begin{proof} Suppose that there is a schedule that patrols a fence of length $L$ with idle time $T$ using these agents.
-By Lemma~\ref{lemma: zigzag schedule}, there is a $(\xi, \tau)$-zigzag schedule that patrols a fence of length $(1 - \varepsilon) L$, for some $\xi$, $\tau > 0$ determined by the inputs $\varepsilon$ and $v _1$, \ldots, $v _k$.
-By Lemma~\ref{lemma: periodic}, there is a $(\xi, \tau)$-zigzag schedule with period~$p$ that patrols the same length $(1 - \varepsilon) L$, for some $p > 0$ determined by the inputs.
-Since there are only finitely many such schedules, we can check all of them in a finite amount of time. \end{proof}
+Using the above lemmas, we obtain an algorithm that solves the Interval Patrolling Problem with arbitrarily high precision in the following sense.
+Suppose that there is a schedule that patrols a fence of length $L > 0$ with idle time $T > 0$ using agents with maximum speeds $v _1$, \ldots, $v _k$.
+By Lemma~\ref{lemma: zigzag schedule}, there is a $(\xi, \tau)$-zigzag schedule that patrols a fence of length $(1 - \varepsilon ) L$, for some $\xi$, $\tau > 0$ determined by the inputs $\varepsilon$ and $v _1$, \ldots, $v _k$.
+By Lemma~\ref{lemma: periodic}, there is a $(\xi , \tau)$-zigzag schedule with period~$p$ that patrols the same length $(1 - \varepsilon) L$, for some $p > 0$ determined by the inputs.
+Since there are only finitely many $(\xi, \tau)$-zigzag schedules with period~$p$, we can check all of them in a finite (though long) time.
+Thus,

+\begin{theorem} There is an algorithm that, given $v _1$, \ldots, $v _k$, $T$ and $\varepsilon > 0$, finds a schedule that patrols a fence of length at least $1 - \varepsilon $ times the length of the fence patrolled by the same agents using any schedule. \end{theorem}

 In previous work~\cite{esa2011, isaac}, a schedule was defined as functions on the half\textcompwordmark line $[0, +\infty)$ (instead of $\Rset$) and the requirement for patrolling was that each location be visited in every length-$T$ time interval contained in this half\textcompwordmark line.
-Note that the argument for Lemmas \ref{lemma: zigzag schedule} and \ref{lemma: periodic} in this section stays valid when we start with a patrolling schedule on $[0, +\infty)$ in this sense.
+Note that the argument for Lemmas \ref{lemma: zigzag schedule} and \ref{lemma: periodic} in this section stays valid when we start with a patrolling schedule on $[0, +\infty)$.
 In particular, a patrolling schedule on $[0, +\infty)$ can be converted to a (periodic) schedule on $\Rset$ without essentially worsening the idle time.
-Therefore, the ratio bound that we are interested in (the constant $c$ in Section~\ref{label: fence patrolling introduction}) is not affected by our slight deviation in the definition.
+Therefore, our slight deviation in the definition does not affect the ratio bounds (discussed in Section~\ref{subsection: ratio 4/3}).